tonyhe-localization/simple-tools/to-do.md

 4) Check other repos, esp. loc for tools.
 5) Fix bugs in imageProcessing.py
 6) Combine dateStamp and removeSpaces to one script.
+7) Write script to individually compress each file in the same folder as the script.